act-rules/act-rules.github.io/descriptive-link-5effbb.md

 #### Inapplicable Example 2

-Link that is not included in the accessibility tree.
+The link is not included in the accessibility tree.

 ```html
 <a href="http://www.w3.org/WAI" style="display: none;"><img src="#" /></a>